IBM/ML-Pipelines-101/README.md

 #### 2.3.
 End to End ML Pipeline with Gender Classification (using WML, AIF360, ART, Kubeflow Pipeline and Kubeflow Serving)
 In [this notebook](notebooks/ml-pipeline.ipynb) we will create an End to End Machine Learning Pipeline that preprocesses the data and trains the PyTorch Gender Classification model.
 Then, it applies the fast gradient attack and AIF360 bias detection that generate metrics for this model to evaluate its robustness and fairness.
-Finally, it deploys the model using KFServing which leverages KNative in the background to serve models in a serverless environment.
+Finally, it deploys the model using KFServing which leverages Knative in the background to serve models in a serverless environment.

 You can load this notebook into Watson Studio with the below URL link.
 ```shell